-Working Together to Safeguard Children (HM Government, 2018) defines abuse and neglect as forms of maltreatment of a child.
+Working Together to Safeguard Children (HM Government, 2023) defines abuse, neglect and exploitation as forms of maltreatment of a child.
 "Someone may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger for example, via the internet.
 They may be abused by an adult or adults, or another child or children."
 The guide defines four types of abuse: Physical, Neglect, Sexual and Emotional.
 To better understand different forms of abuse, see SECTION 2.